-Editor’s note: The Vintage Portrait Presets are available to buy from The Creative Photographer store.
-Click the link to go to the store and view the presets.
+Editor’s note: The Vintage Portrait Presets are available now to buy from The Creative Photographer store.
+Click the link to learn more.

 Have you ever tried to develop portraits in Lightroom and been disappointed with the results?
 A common complaint about photos made with digital cameras is that the results look artificial or plastic.
 Comparisons are often made with photos made using film cameras, which are said to be more realistic or natural.